MicrosoftDocs/WindowsCommunityToolkitDocs/docs/animations/CompositionAnimations.md

 # Composition Animations in XAML

+> [!WARNING]
+> These animation types have been updated with some breaking changes, please refer to the docs for the [`AnimationSet`](AnimationSet.md) and [`ImplicitAnimationSet`](ImplicitAnimationSet.md) types.
+For a comprehensive list of all the available APIs, use the .NET API browser instead.

 [Composition animations](https://docs.microsoft.com/windows/uwp/composition/composition-animation) in the universal windows platform provide a powerful and efficient way to run animations in your application UI and have been designed to ensure that your animations run at 60 FPS independent of the UI thread.

 These XAML elements enable developer to specify composition animations directly in their XAML code to enable scenarios such as Implicit animations